bslgroup/Spike_Protein/README.md

 **#Simulation files** (minimize_relax.conf, restrain.conf, equilibration.conf, COV1_PDB and COV2_PDB)
 The simulation step file to run molecular dynamics simulations and structure coordinate files of COV1 and COV2 are provided for active and inactive sates.

+**TMD Simulation** (tmd0.conf, tmd1.conf and colvars.conf)
+The simulation step file to run targeted molecular dynamics simulations and structure coordinate files used in this simulutations of COV1 and COV2 are provide.